History of Japanese cuisine: Early history (before 794)

+Heian period (794-1185)

 The Heian Period (794 to 1185) in the 8th century saw many additional decrees made by emperors and empresses banning the killing of any animals.
-In 752 AD, Empress Kōken decreed a ban on fishing, but made a promise that adequate rice would be given to fishermen whose livelihood would have otherwise been destroyed.
-In 927 AD, regulations were enacted that stated that any government official or member of nobility that ate meat was deemed unclean for three days and could not participate in Shinto observances at the imperial court.
+In 752 CE, Empress Kōken decreed a ban on fishing but made a promise that adequate rice would be given to fishermen whose livelihood would have otherwise been destroyed.
+In 927 CE, regulations were enacted that stated that any government official or member of nobility that ate meat was deemed unclean for three days and could not participate in Shinto observances at the imperial court.

 It was also the influence of Chinese cultures through Korea that brought chopsticks to Japan early in this period.
 Chopsticks at this time were used by nobility at banquets; they were not used as everyday utensils however, as hands were still commonly used to eat.
 Metal spoons were also used during the 8th and 9th centuries, but only by the nobility.
 Dining tables were also introduced to Japan at this time.
-Commoners used a legless table called a oshiki, while nobility used a lacquered table with legs called a zen.
+Commoners used a legless, rough-carved table called a oshiki, while nobility used a lacquered table with legs called a zen.
 Each person used his own table.
 Lavish banquets for the nobility would have multiple tables for each individual based upon the number of dishes presented.

+Along with the addition of chopsticks, Chinese tea was also introduced to Japan during the Heian Period.
+Although first recorded in Japan during the Nara Period (710 to 784), tea grew popular after Buddhist Monks Saicho and Kukai traveled back to Japan from China bearing tea seeds and leaves in 805 CE.
+Tea became popular in aristocratic circles before spreading to commoners, and as farmers began to commercially grow and farm tea plants around the time of 805 CE, tea began to explode in popularity.

 Upon the decline of the Tang dynasty in the 9th century, Japan made a move toward its individuality in culture and cuisine.
 The abandonment of the spoon as a dining utensil – which was retained in Korea – is one of the marked differences, and commoners were now eating with chopsticks as well.
-Trade continued with China and Korea, but influence en masse from outside Japan would not be seen again until the 19th century.
+Trade continued with China and Korea but influence en masse from outside Japan would not be seen again until the 19th century.
 The 10th and 11th centuries marked a level of refinement of cooking and etiquette found in the culture of the Heian nobility.
-Court chefs would prepare many of the vegetables sent as tax from the countryside.
+Experienced cooks began to develop their own unique recipes rather than simply copy foreign dishes.
 Court banquets were common and lavish; garb for nobility during these events remained in the Chinese style which differentiated them from the plain clothes of commoners.